hens0n/MustacheOne/README.md

 MustacheOne
 =============================
-MustacheOne will quickly let you gather some basic information on IPs or URLs by consolidate the information from different websites.
+MustacheOne will quickly let you gather some basic information on IPs or URLs by consolidating the information from different websites.

 MustasheOne makes use of the following sites:
 * [IPVoid][ipvoid]